 Soundcheck at Shea

-Shea Stadium, which name takes after the New York Met's former ballpark, is a unique DIY music venue in New York's Brooklyn that doubles as a recording studio.
-Concerts of an eclectic variety take place here nightly, inviting New York City's plethora of local rising talent.
-In collaboration with Shea, a new series of pre-show soundcheck sessions will take place, featuring select artists playing gigs there.
+Shea Stadium, which name takes after the New York Met's former ballpark, was a unique DIY music venue in New York's Brooklyn that doubled as a recording studio.
+Concerts of an eclectic variety took place here nightly, inviting New York City's plethora of local rising talent.
+In collaboration with Shea, a new series of pre-show soundcheck session took place, featuring select artists playing gigs there.
 Check out these exclusive live sessions here.

 Twiga is a band with some good ol' upbeat and poppy rock music.
 Before their show at Shea, frontman Dave Lucas and guitar-mate Justin Krim took the stage to play a couple songs.
 Dave laid down the foundation with catchy vocals and bright rhythmic guitar, while Justin layered his own color in there that varied from melodic licks to deep droning effects.
 In just 2 songs, they managed to pull off a sound with variety.
 Take a listen for yourself!